Review of New ModelsCompare Car Insurance Rates in 3 Steps

 From every angle, and no matter how you look at it, there is something to admire about the 2009 Nissan Cube.
 It’s the ultimate in efficiency while still scoring points with the cool crowd.
 At 90 horsepower, it may not win any stoplight drag races, but with room to spare, this economic people-hauler may have never looked more appealing―especially at 35 MPG.

 It’s big, it’s powerful, and it’s Korean?
-That’s right, the 2009 Hyundai Genesis has the looks of a Mercedes and the moves of a BMW.
+That’s right, a Hyundai Genesis has the looks of a Mercedes and the moves of a BMW.
 Starting at $30K, it is a great alternative to those seeking luxury for near-luxury price.
 What is not to love about the leather dashboard, eight airbags, and a multimedia entertainment system?

 While this is the first eight-passenger crossover vehicle for Chevrolet, it is not the first for GM.
 Offering third-row seating and 16 MPG city/23 MPG highway, this Chevy shares its platform with the Buick Enclave, GMC Acadia, and Saturn Outlook.
 The Traverse is also the first Chevrolet vehicle offering XM NavTraffic traffic information service.